esm7/obsidian-map-view/README.md

 Notes with multiple markers will contain multiple markers on the map with the same note name, and clicking on the marker will jump to the correct location within the note.

 For many cases inline locations are superior because `geo:` is a [native URL scheme](https://en.wikipedia.org/wiki/Geo_URI_scheme), so if you click it in Obsidian (including mobile), your default maps app (or an app selector for a location) will be triggered.
-The front matter method, however, is currently better if you want interoperability with plugins that use it, or if you want to store lots of filterable meta-data on a location.
+The front matter method, however, is currently better if you want interoperability with plugins that use it, if you want to store lots of filterable meta-data on a location, or if you heavily express yourself with links.

 Inline locations also support **inline tags** in the format of `tag:dogs`.
 For example: